EberlyODL/heympbook/creating_waves.md

 Lets create some waves.
 Try the following applet and create waves of all kind on this string.
 Make sure to try the pulse button with no damping.
-You can try to find how to make waves move faster!
+You can try to find how to make waves move faster! (make sure flash is enabled!)

 <iframe frameborder="0" height="600" scrolling="no" src="https://phet.colorado.edu/sims/wave-on-a-string/wave-on-a-string_en.html" width="800"></iframe>